 Yes, however, please coordinate this request with Student Disability Services.

 How do I explain to my professors about my accommodations?

 If your professor has questions you can always suggest that they call your Disability Specialist and we will be happy to speak with them.
-We also can give you some Tips for Disclosing your Disability.

 My disability needs sometimes change.
 Can I change around my accommodations?